 London Jewellery School | Jewellery making classes in London’s famous Jeweller district

-You can trace jewellery making back 115,000 years, to a Neanderthal cave in south eastern Spain.
+You can trace jewellery making back 115,000 years to a Neanderthal’s cave in south eastern Spain.

-Thankfully, the passage of time has been kind to us, and these days jewellery making no longer requires caves, pronounced brow ridges, or the need to invent an entirely new branch of human culture.
+Thankfully the passage of time has been kind to us, and these days making jewellery no longer requires us to either dwell in caves, or invent entirely new branches of human culture.

-It all takes place at the London Jewellery School.
-Don’t worry about taking anything with you, all of the materials you’re going to need are provided (including tea, coffee, and biscuits).
+Instead we can just pop down to Hatton Garden and visit the London Jewellery School.
+Don’t worry about taking anything with you, all of the materials required are provided (including tea, coffee, and biscuits).
 Just head into one of the small workshops, and be immediately transported back to your school DT class with rows of one-person work benches, each with their own set of tools hung up in front of you, ready to hammer, saw, screw, chisel and clamp.